 Get access to Axco’s online product with the latest market intelligence for the market of your choice

 View detailed analysis of local lines of business and sub-classes such as natural hazards, property, construction and machinery breakdown, motor, workers compensation & employers' liability and liability.
-The report lists the insurance companies operating in Zambia, their market share and investigates how much premium is written through the sector’s different distribution channels.
+The report lists the insurance companies operating in Uganda, their market share and investigates how much premium is written through the sector’s different distribution channels.

 Statistics include five years of non-life (P&C) market performance indicators, including gross written premiums, premium growth, penetration, profitability ratios, and premium by line of business.
-Company statistics show who are the leading non-life insurance companies in Zambia with local company premiums, market share and year on year growth, expense ratios and retentions by line of business.
+Company statistics show who are the leading non-life insurance companies in Uganda with local company premiums, market share and year on year growth, expense ratios and retentions by line of business.

 Following the civil war in Uganda in the 1980s, the insurance industry was essentially restarted with the introduction of the Jubilee insurance company in 1991.
 From this start, the industry has grown rapidly from a nil base but has yet to reach a meaningful penetration rate.
 Growth is hampered by the low formal employment ratio with possibly 80% of the employable population working in informal employment such as agriculture.
 The Ugandan non-life insurance sector has grown well in local currency terms, generally outstripping the country's ....

 This is a brief extract of information; more updated information may be available in the latest published report.